open-mmlab/mmdetection/docs/install.md

 cd mmdetection
 ```

-d.
+e.
 Install build requirements and then install mmdetection.
 (We install our forked version of pycocotools via the github repo instead of pypi
 for better compatibility with our repo.)